Sheet Pan Chicken Schnitzel

 Ingredients

-This recipe keeps the ingredient list simple while delivering classic schnitzel flavor and texture.
-Panko breadcrumbs provide extra crispiness, while paprika and garlic powder add subtle seasoning that complements the chicken without overpowering it.
+This recipe features a simple ingredient list that delivers classic schnitzel flavor and texture.
+Panko breadcrumbs ensure extra crispiness, while paprika and garlic powder add mild seasoning that enhances the chicken without overwhelming it.

 Chicken schnitzel ingredients arranged on a kitchen counter including raw chicken breasts, panko breadcrumbs, flour, eggs, olive oil, paprika, garlic powder, salt, pepper, lemon, and fresh parsley.